decaf-dev/obsidian-dataloom/README.md

 ^abc123
 ```

+Once you add a block item, you will have to restart Obsidian for it to appear.

 ### Making a Table via Command

 To quickly make a table you can use the add table command.
 Press `cmd + p` on your keyboard search "Add table".